mjfrigaard/sharing-your-work/manuscript/06chapter.md

 ![](images/06-git-file-icons.png)

-When all the files have been added, click on the *Commit* icon.
+When all the files have been added, click on the *Commit* button.
 Next we want to review the changed files, write a commit message, and commit these changes to Git (see image below).

 ![](images/06-commit-changes-02.png)

 ### 3) Push file changes to remote

 After these changes have been committed to our local Git repository in RStudio.Cloud, we need to 'sync' the local files with the Github repository we created in step 1.
-Fortunately, when we setup the Github repository, all the information we needed in on that landing page (see below).
+Fortunately, when we created the Github repository, all the information we needed in on that landing page (see below).

 ![](images/06-git-remote-setup-02.png)